-Cindy Hsin-Liu Kao is an Assistant Professor of Design + Environmental Analysis at Cornell University.
+Cindy Hsin-Liu Kao is an Assistant Professor of Design + Environmental Analysis at Cornell University, where she directs the Hybrid Body Lab.
 She holds a Ph.D. from the MIT Media Lab.
 Her research practice themed Hybrid Body Craft blends aesthetic and cultural perspectives into the design of on-body interfaces.
 She also creates novel processes for crafting technology close to the body.
-Her research has been presented at various conferences and magazines (ACM CHI, UbiComp/ISWC, TEI, UIST, ACM Interactions, IEEE Pervasive Computing), while receiving media coverage by CNN, TIME, Forbes, Fast Company, WIRED, among others.
-Her work has been exhibited and shown internationally at The Boston Museum of Fine Art, Ars Electronica, Dutch Design Week, New York Fashion Week, and more.
+Her research has been presented in top computer science conferences and magazines (ACM CHI, UbiComp/ISWC, TEI, UIST, ACM Interactions, IEEE Pervasive Computing), while receiving media coverage by CNN, TIME, Forbes, Fast Company, WIRED, among others.
+Her work has been exhibited and shown internationally at the Pompidou Centre, the Boston Museum of Fine Art, Ars Electronica, New York Fashion Week, and more.
 She has worked at Microsoft Research developing cosmetics-inspired wearables, and is a recipient of the Google Anita Borg Scholarship.
 Among her awards include an Honorable Mention/Best Paper Award at ACM CHI, UIST and ISWC, the A'Design Award, the Fast Company Innovation by Design Award Finalist, an Ars Electronica STARTS Prize Nomination, and the SXSW Interactive Innovation Award.

 Prior to the MIT Media Lab, she earned a Master's degree in Computer Science; and two Bachelor’s degrees in Computer Science and in Technology Management, all from National Taiwan University.